project-chip/connectedhomeip/src/app/clusters/mode-base-server/README.md

     Look at the documentation in `mode-base-server.h` for more information about these methods.
 Cluster-specific enums can be accessed from the cluster namespace.
--   Optionally implement the `AppInit` function.
+-   Optionally implement the `Init` function.
 -   In your translation unit, instantiate your `ModeBase::Instance` inherited class.
     See the constructor documentation in `mode-base-server.h`.
 -   Call the `.Init()` function of your instance.